Omnimes/omnimes-website/outstatic/content/posts/mqtt-vs-sparkplug-b-comparison-of-communication-protocols-part-i.md

 publishedAt: '2024-06-05T09:20:51.000Z'
 ---

-### Introduction
+## **Introduction**

 In the world of the Industrial Internet of Things (IIoT), choosing the right communication protocol is crucial.

-Two popular protocols are MQTT and Sparkplug B. Both have their unique features and applications.
+Two popular protocols are **MQTT and Sparkplug B**.
+Both have their unique features and applications.
 In this article, we will discuss these protocols, their origins, operation, quality of service, message retention, and the differences between them.
 Additionally, we will present the application of Sparkplug B in the Omnimes system by Multiprojekt.

-### Origin of MQTT
+## **Origin of MQTT**

-The MQTT protocol was invented in 1999 by Andy Stanford-Clark from IBM and Arlen Nipper from Arcom (now Cirrus Link).
+The MQTT protocol was invented in 1999 by **Andy Stanford-Clark from IBM and Arlen Nipper from Arcom** (now Cirrus Link).
 Its main principles are:

 - Simple implementation
 - Delivery of quality of service (QoS) data